 - Value alignment.
 What are the core company values?
 Do they align with the reality of your current corporate culture?

 - Employees’ opinions of leadership.
 Is your leadership team walking the walk or just talking the talk?
-How much faith (if any) do employees have in upper management’s ability to steer the company?
+How much faith do employees have in upper management’s ability to steer the company?

 Individually, these areas may not seem critical.
 However, they are all important contributors to the overarching goal of a healthy and thriving workplace culture.

-Once you’ve gathered your data, take a hard look at the areas where your corporate culture falls short and identify how you might improve your culture based on your employees’ feedback.
+Once you’ve gathered your data, take a hard look at the areas of employee experience in which your corporate culture falls short.
+And identify how you might improve your culture based on your employees’ feedback.

 Personal fulfillment matters—a lot.
-For many people, personal fulfillment is found—in no small part—in the workplace.
-It’s no surprise that employees who feel fulfilled at work are more engaged and more likely to stay with the company long-term.
+It’s no surprise that employees who feel fulfilled at work are more engaged and more likely to stay with the company long term.

 By aligning employees’ interests with the organization’s larger purpose, companies can better engage (and retain) their employees.